 The program utilizes a 4 + 1 scheduling model.
-Residents have 4 weeks of inpatient or elective rotations followed by 1 week of ambulatory medicine where their longitudinal continuity clinic experience is also conducted.
+Residents have 4 weeks of an inpatient or elective rotation followed by 1 week of ambulatory medicine where their longitudinal continuity clinic experience is also conducted.
 A block has a duration of at least 2 calendar weeks.
 To receive credit for a rotation the resident must attend 80% of scheduled activities.

-^{}Supervisory role during rotation.
+Supervisory role during rotation.

-[†]Electives for 2nd and 3rd year residents must include at least one block of Psychiatry, Geriatrics/Palliative Care, and Point of Care Ultrasound during any timeframe encompassing those 2 years.
++All residents must complete at least one block of ID, nephrology, GI, Psychiatry, Geriatrics/Palliative Care, and Point of Care Ultrasound prior to graduation.
 Residents may ask to have more time on these electives.